gecko-8/react-tic-tac-toe/README.md

 # react-tic-tac-toe

 This project demonstrates the use of the React (v18) useReducer hook to manage game data for a simple Tic Tac Toe game.
+To view the same game built in Vue.js 3 with both the Options and Composition API, checkout [Vue.js Tic Tac Toe](https://github.com/gecko-8/vue3-tic-tac-toe).

 ## Notes